prince310501/Hotel-Management-System/README.md

 There is history page for the user which maintains his previous bookings and in case of any doubts, there is 'Contact Us' section also.
 There are seperate pages for user to see only his reviews and memories.

+All the input fields are validated.
-lastly, the user can logout.
+Lastly, the user can logout.